Loginistaken/DIMENSIONAL-wiz-XmillionD/8_Final-aternative_to_binary-plus cpu-7G.md

 Security: frequency-bin QKD and entanglement-based keys at the physical layer.

 2) Positives — categories and elaboration

-I’ll list many categories and explain how base-26 photonic logic helps in each.
+how base-26 photonic logic helps in each.

 A. Bandwidth & spectral efficiency